peterjiatong/Leetcode-Bilingual-Explanation/Solution/0121_Best_Time_to_Buy_and_Sell_Stock.md

         # Corner-case check
         if len(prices) == 1:
             return 0
-        # Keep track of lowest price
         min = prices[0]
         profit = 0
-        # Iterates from index 1 because we already set min = prices[0]
         for i in range(1, len(prices)):
-            # Update min if we found a lower price
             if prices[i] < min:
                 min = prices[i]
-            # Update profit if current profit is greater than the profit we have
             elif profit < prices[i] - min:
                 profit = prices[i] - min

-        # Return profit, note that if there's no profit to make, we return 0
         return profit

-#Tong
 ```